dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **DevirtualiseMmio**: NO
-   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful for most firmware though breaks on some AMD systems.
+   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful for most firmware though breaks on most AMD systems.
 * **DisableSingleUser**: NO
    * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO
-   * Needed for systems with non-functioning NVRAM
+   * Needed for systems with non-functioning NVRAM, you can verify [here](/post-install/nvram.md) if yours works
 * **DiscardHibernateMap**: NO
    * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES